- PyConline AU 2020 is over published 07 September, 2020

 About the conference

-PyCon AU 2020 will be held in Adelaide, Australia, in the Adelaide Convention Centre.
+PyConline AU 2020 will be held on the Internet, in the Curlyboi Convention Centre.

 Traditionally, the first day of PyCon AU is dedicated to specialist tracks.
 These tracks, also known as ‘miniconfs’, are curated by smaller specialist groups within Python community, and allow for more in-depth talks on the subject.